Keyboard shortcuts

 Model Methods

-Models do not define just the source, structure and infrastructure of your data, they also define the API endpoints to operate on that data.
+Models do not define just the source, structure, and infrastructure of your data, but also the API endpoints to operate on that data.

 In this section, we will explore how to define methods on Models that are exposed as API endpoints, CRUD methods generated by Cloesce, and the runtime validation that occurs when these methods are invoked.